Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Background

 The next two lemmas are well known and will often be implicitly assumed. \begin{lemma} Let $A_\G$ either be a RAAG or RACG.
 Then $s, t \in V(\G)$ commute as elements of $A_\G$ if and only if $(s,t)$ is an edge of $\G$. \end{lemma} \begin{proof} One direction of the claim follows from the definitions of a RAAG and a RACG.
 If $A_\G$ is a RACG, then the other direction follows from \cite[Prop 4.1.2]{BB}.

-On the other hand, suppose that $A_\G$ is a RAAG, and let $s, t \in V(\G)$ be non-adjacent vertices.
+Now suppose that $A_\G$ is a RAAG, and let $s, t \in V(\G)$ be non-adjacent vertices.
 Suppose, for a contradiction that $w = sts^{-1}t^{-1} \gequal 1$.
 Let $D$ be a disk diagram with boundary $w$ (see Section~\ref{subsec:disk} for a reference for disk diagrams).
 This disk diagram contains exactly two intersecting hyperplanes: one labeled by $s$ and one labeled by $t$.
 However, this is a contradiction as a pair of hyperplanes whose labels are non-adjacent vertices of $\G$ cannot intersect. \end{proof}

 \begin{lemma} Let $W_\G$ be a RACG, and let $s, t, q, r \in V(\Gamma)$ be such that $s$ and $t$ do not commute, and $r$ and $q$ do not commute.
 We have that $(st)(qr) \gequal (qr)(st)$ if and only if one of the following holds: \begin{enumerate} \item There is a square in $\Gamma$ formed by $s, q, t, r$. \item $t = q$ and $s = r$. \item $t = r$ and $s = q$. \end{enumerate} \end{lemma} \begin{proof} Clearly each of (1), (2) and (3) implies that $(st)(qr) \gequal (qr)(st)$.